apache/arrow/docs/source/cpp/compute.rst

   default), only null values are counted, or all values are counted.

 * \(3) Output is a ``{"min": input type, "max": input type}`` Struct.

+  Of the interval types, only the month interval is supported, as the day-time and month-day-nano types are not sortable.

 * \(4) Output is an array of ``{"mode": input type, "count": Int64}`` Struct.
   It contains the *N* most common elements in the input, in descending